-- Supporting pupils on the Autistic Spectrum - Supporting pupils with Speech, Language and Communication difficulties - Supporting pupils with specific learning difficulties - Horsham School Partnership meetings - The school has regular visits from SEND specialist teachers, the Learning and Behaviour Inclusion Advisory Service and the Social Communication Team who provide advice to staff to support the success and progress of individual pupils. - The NHS Speech Language Therapist visits to assess and plan support for targeted pupils.
-These programmes are then delivered by a trained Teaching Assistant.
+- Supporting pupils on the Autistic Spectrum - Supporting pupils with Speech, Language and Communication difficulties - Supporting pupils with specific learning difficulties - Through Horsham School Partnership meetings - The school has regular visits from SEND specialist teachers, the Learning and Behaviour Inclusion Advisory Service and the Autistic Social Communication Team who provide advice to staff to support the success and progress of individual pupils.
 The school have made a decision (with locality schools) to provide additional Speech and Language support and the Locality Speech and Language Therapist also offers 1:1 assessments and sets targets and offers therapy for some pupils, as well as training the SENCo and relevant staff.